ignacioazzi/ignacioazzi.github.io/rc.md

-# How to let mobile users easily customize their rooms

 ### Current situation
 Booking.com is a platform where property owners offer their own accomodations, i.e: Rooms in a hotel.
 A room may include different bed layouts, have breakfast included in the price or not, allow smoking or not or have other features included as part of a bundle.